hkellaway/hkellaway.github.io/_posts/2017-09-07-should-code-always-be-dry-meetup-talk.md

 * Don’t Cherish Good Code
 * Cherish Legacy Code

-Thanks Brooklyn Swift Developers and Etsy for having me!
+Thanks to Etsy for hosting and to Brooklyn Swift Developers for having me!